 A job interview.
 A first date.
 However, once your nervousness subsides and your sweaty palms become more tolerable, you realize that this moment is exciting.
 This could be the moment you have been waiting for!
 Something new.
 Something challenging and exhilarating all at the same time.

 In fact, you didn’t even see it coming.
 And even if you did, there’s no way you could’ve prepared yourself.
-This door is where I sit today and ponder.
+This door of uncertainty is where I sit today and ponder.
 Putting myself in the disciple’s shoes as they watched their friend Jesus be crucified.
 In their heart of hearts, they believed that He was their Savior.
 They thought He would come and reign as king.
 They imagined being a part of a vast and wealthy kingdom.
 Their thoughts could not fathom that Jesus would actually die.

 As the stone was rolled in front of the tomb, the reality settled in.
 It was over.
 Their hopes of ruling seemed so dismal.
 All they were left to do was mourn the death of their friend.
 They could not see beyond their circumstances.